Digital Design (DES)

 DES 3600.
 3-D Visualization.
 3 Hours.

-For students pursuing an emphasis in Visual Technologies; also open to other interested students.
-Introduces three-dimensional modeling and rendering techniques on the computer, including various modeling processes, defining and applying textures, assembling scenes, and rendering images, which are applicable to realistic package and product designs, as well as exciting graphics for desktop or Internet publishing projects.
-Assignments require access to specific programs on either Macintosh or Windows platforms.
+Introduces three-dimensional modeling and rendering techniques on the computer, including various modeling processes, defining and applying textures, assembling scenes, and rendering images, which are applicable to realistic package and product designs, motion picture effects, video game assets, as well as graphics for desktop or Internet publishing projects.
 Course fee required.
-Prerequisites: DES 2300 (Grade C- or higher); AND DES 2600 (Grade C- or higher).
+Prerequisites: DES 2300 (Grade C or higher); AND ART 1130 (Grade C or higher).
 FA.

 DES 3650.
 3-D Animation.
 3 Hours.